Tensor Toolbox for MATLAB, Version 3.2

-- Tensor Types - The Tensor Toolbox supports multiple tensor types, including dense, sparse, and symmetric tensors as well as specially structured tensors, such as Tucker format (core tensor plus factor matrices), Krusal format (stored as factor matrices), sum format (sum of differnt types of tensors such as sparse plus rank-1 tensor in Kruskal format), and so.
+- Tensor Types - The Tensor Toolbox supports multiple tensor types, including dense, sparse, and symmetric tensors as well as specially structured tensors, such as Tucker format (core tensor plus factor matrices), Krusal format (stored as factor matrices), and sum format (sum of different types of tensors such as sparse plus rank-1 tensor in Kruskal format).

 - CP Decompositions - CP methods such as alternating least squares, direct optimization, and weighted optimization (for missing data).
-Also alternative decompositions such as Poisson Tensor Factorization via alternating Poisson regression and symmetric CP tensor factorization.
+Also alternative decompositions such as Poisson Tensor Factorization via alternating Poisson regression (APR), Generalized CP (GCP) tensor factorization, and symmetric CP tensor factorization.

-- Tucker Decomposition - Tucker methods including as the higher-order SVD (HOSVD), the sequentially-truncated HOSVD (ST-HOSVD), and the higher-order orthognal interation (HOOI).
+- Tucker Decomposition - Tucker methods including as the higher-order SVD (HOSVD), the sequentially-truncated HOSVD (ST-HOSVD), and the higher-order orthogonal iteration (HOOI).

 - Eigenproblems - Methods to solve the tensor eigenproblem including the shifted higher-order power method (SSHOPM) and the adaptive shift version (GEAP).